There are lots of services on offer to help you give your little one the best possible start in life.

 First 1001 days

 A baby’s brain development is shaped by its earliest experiences and these can have a lifelong impact on that child’s mental and emotional health.
-That’s why the time between conception and two years of age is vital to a child’s health and wellbeing.
+That’s why the time between conception and 2 years of age is vital to a child’s health and wellbeing.
 This is classed as the 1001 critical days.

 If a baby’s development falls behind the norm during this time it’s more likely to fall even further behind in subsequent years.

 Every child deserves a chance to lead a healthy and fulfilling life and, with the right kind of help, there is every opportunity for all children to achieve their full potential.

 More information is attached to this page.

 Parenting can be tough and there are a number of reasons why you might extra help sometimes.